 - Processed meats like ham, bacon, hot dogs, sausage, and deli meats

 For a full list of foods high in sodium see this post.

-Foods high in potassium need to be limited and possibly avoided during stage 5 kidney disease.
-They include vegetables, dairy, fruit, nuts, seeds, beverages, along with some grains, beans, and legumes.
+Foods high in potassium need to be limited and possibly avoided during stage 5 kidney disease when potassium levels are high.